top of page

 19/07/2025-30/11/2025

-"Beginning in July, the vibrant and ecologically investigative watercolors of artist Stéphanie Sagot will fill the second floor of the Künstlerhaus Stuttgart.
-Voyage en Terres Amoureuses opens with all the fullness of a summer harvest – teeming with life and foregrounding interconnectedness with the land, with all that grows, at once documenting resistance and mapping out enclaves of potentiality.
+"The vibrant and ecologically investigative watercolors of Montpellier-based artist Stéphanie Sagot, Voyage en Terres Amoureuses, fill the second floor of Künstlerhaus Stuttgart with all the fullness of a summer harvest – teeming with life and foregrounding interconnectedness with the land, with all that grows, at once documenting resistance and mapping out enclaves of potentiality.
 Sagot’s large-format watercolors are at once maps and paintings of land usership and agroecological practice – depicting both what is and what might be –, fusing geopolitical, institutional and profoundly personal landscapes.
-They map what the artist calls “terres amoureuses” – loving lands – and the relationships that they nurture, taking their historical inspiration from Madeleine de Scudéry’s 1654 “Carte de tendre”, based on a visual geography of emotions.
-Over the course of Voyage en Terres Amoureuses, Sagot will produce a similar such map of the Künstlerhaus itself as an ecosystem, indeed as a kind of farm in its own right.
-Through workshops, observations and conversations with the farmership of the house, she will produce a new map portraying the Künstlerhaus Farm in its complex relational and physical landscape.
+They map what the artist calls “terres amoureuses” – loamy, loving lands – and the relationships that they nurture, taking their historical inspiration from Madeleine de Scudéry’s 1654 “Carte de tendre,” based on a visual geography of emotions.
+As the atmosphere evolves, Sagot will produce a similar such map of the Künstlerhaus itself as an ecosystem, indeed as a kind of farm in its own right.
+Through workshops, observations and conversations with the farmership of the house, she will create a cartography of the Künstlerhaus Farm in its complex relational and physical landscape.

-Of particular interest to Stéphanie Sagot is the Larzac plateau in southern France near her home, which, since the 1970s, has been a focal point of sustainable farming practices and agroecological experiments – and remains a hotbed of peasant-led resistance to monoculture, chemical-intensive agriculture, land appropriation and the militarization of “underused” or “empty” landscapes.
-In 1971, 103 smallholder farmers rose up against the expansion of a French military base on the plateau, an initiative to which Sagot pays tribute in her “Terre Amoureuse – Gardarem lo Larzac,” a carte de tendre that maps the Larzac today as a vital landscape of ongoing resistance.
-A Terre Amoureuse, and an emblem of the continued fight for the health of living soils, the free flow of rivers and the cultivation of a shared atmosphere."
+“We are Nature defending itself” reads a slogan on a woman’s t-shirt in Resistance.
+The Larzac plateau in southern France has been a focal point of sustainable farming practices and agroecological experiments – and remains a hotbed of peasant-led resistance to monoculture, chemical-intensive agriculture, land appropriation and the militarization of “underused” or “empty” landscapes.
+In 1971, 103 smallholder farmers rose up against the expansion of a French military base on the plateau, an initiative to which Sagot pays tribute in her “Terre Amoureuse – Gardarem lo Larzac,” and Larzac today is a vital landscape of ongoing resistance.
+A loamy and loving landscape, and an emblem of the continued fight for the health of living soils, the free flow of rivers and the cultivation of a shared atmosphere.

 Tamarind Rossetti et Stephen Wright